Adaptive sticky banner

 Warning

-Before publishing your app in the store, make sure to replace the demo ad placement ID with a real one obtained from the Yandex Advertising Network interface.
+Before publishing your app in the store, make sure to replace the demo placement ID with the real ID you obtained in the Yandex Advertising Network interface.

-You can find the list of available demo ad placement IDs in the Demo ad units for testing section.
+For the list of all available demo ad placement IDs, see Demo ad units for testing.

 Testing ad integration

-You can check your adaptive sticky banner integration using the SDK's built-in analyzer.
+You can check if your adaptive sticky banners are integrated correctly using the SDK's built-in analyzer.
+A detailed report with the test results will appear in the log.

 adb logcat -v brief '*:S YandexAds'

-If the integration is successful, you'll see this message:
+If the integration is successful, the following message is returned:

 adb logcat -v brief '*:S YandexAds'